What Are The Characteristics Of An Introverted Personality

 Since you like reflecting on your own thoughts, you’re more less likely to get bored when you’re alone, than someone who constantly needs external stimuli.

-The risk you face is that others think you’re a snob or that you’re more superior or smarter than they are.
-So mindfully choosing to be more open in certain situations, can reveal your full personality.
+The risk you face is others may think you’re too boring or standoffish.
+So mindfully choosing to be more open in certain situations, can reveal your true personality.

-On the other hand, those who are extroverts, continuously expressing what first comes to their mind, can benefit from practicing a little introversion, to insert a filter before reacting.
+On the other hand, those who are extroverts, who continuously expresses what first comes to their mind, can benefit from practising a little introversion, to insert a filter before reacting.

-Drop the ego and see how it feels to not speak first, or have the need to take charge, or constantly offering your opinion.
-Finding that ideal balance allows you to experience the world in a more reflective manner.
+Drop the ego and see how it feels to not speak first, or have the need to always take charge, or constantly offer your opinion.